Bio and artist statement

 Char Norman is an accomplished fiber artist specializing in papermaking and fiber sculpture.
 She received a Master of Fine Art from Claremont Graduate University and a Bachelor of Art from Scripps College.
 She has lectured and exhibited extensively both nationally and internationally.
 She has developed and conducted workshops for all ages, worked as a consultant to area schools and community arts organizations, held the positions of Associate Provost and Dean of Faculty at Columbus College of Art & Design and has recently returned to the studio as a full time professional artist.

 The woven pod shapes in many of my pieces are modelled after seed pods.
-This iconic shape is a metaphor for how we might relate to our natural environment; nurturing, abusing, mourning, or revering.
-The forms can be both wombs and shrouds; celebrating and nurturing the birth or mourning and honoring the death of nature.
-This dichotomy of ideas is further expressed by the mending of natural objects through the violent act of stitching and fastening parts together.
+This iconic shape is a metaphor for how we relate to our natural environment; nurturing, abusing, mourning, or revering it.
+The forms can be both wombs and shrouds; celebrating and nurturing the birth of nature or mourning and honoring the death of it.
+This dichotomy of ideas is further expressed by the “mending” of natural objects through the violent act of stitching and fastening parts together.
 References to the destruction and deterioration of the environment also play a role in representing the rot in our society, government and the rest of the world.
 Small natural objects such as nuts and seed are nestled into the work – representing rebirth and the hope for a better future.

 Char Norman, Columbus, OH

 A two person show with Catherine Bell Smith titled Altered Perceptions.
 Char’s statement for this show: